mattwarren10/overtime-app/README.md

 # Overtime App

+## Key requirement
-## Key requirement: company needs documentation that salaried employees did or did not get overtime each week
+Company needs documentation that salaried employees did or did not get overtime each week

 ## Models
-- X Post -> date:date work_performed:text
+- Post -> date:date work_performed:text
-- X User -> Devise
+- User -> Devise
-- X AdminUser -> STI
+- AdminUser -> STI
-- X AuditLog
+- AuditLog

 ## Features:
-- X Approval workflow
+- Approval workflow
+- SMS Sending
-- X SMS Sending -> link to approval or overtime input - integrate with Heroku scheduler
+  - Link to approval or overtime input
+  - Integrate with Heroku scheduler
+  - Use Twilio API
+  - Develop modules
-- X Administrate admin dashboard
+- Use Administrate gem to create admin dashboard
-- X Block non admin and guest users
+- Block non admin and guest users
+  - Pundit gem
 - Email summary to managers for approval
-- X Needs to be documented if employee did not log overtime
+- Needs to be documented if employee did not log overtime
-- X Create audit log for each text message
+- Create audit log for each text message
-- X Need to update end_date when confirmed
+- Need to update end_date when confirmed
-- X Need to update audit_log status when an overtime is rejected
+- Need to update audit_log status when an overtime is rejected
-- X Update buttons on employee homepage to be responsive
+- Update buttons on employee homepage to be responsive
-- X Update buttons to include time span
+- Update buttons to include time span
-- X Update button sort order on employee homepage
+- Update button sort order on employee homepage
-- X Remove unnecessary nav bar buttons for managers
+- Remove unnecessary nav bar buttons for managers
-- X Fix admin dashboard bug
+- Fix admin dashboard bug
 - Implement honeybadger error reporting
 - Implement new relic for keeping site alive